Influencer Repeatedly Punches Sick Old Man

 glamorous location?

-Means I've got a getaway vehicle if none of these jokes go well.
+which is how I like to live my life. means I've got a getaway vehicle if none of these jokes go well

 that's a marsupial